Junyan-Guo/Spring2020-Project3-group4/README.md

 + Zidi Hong was in charge of GBM model presented in a R Markdown file which contains data processing, train/test split, feature extraction, hyperparameter tunning and model assessment.
 + Ruo zhou Zhang built and trained the Bagging-SVM model(Our advanced Model) as well as the Bagging-Logistic Model, including data prepossesing/feature extraction, hyperparameter tunning, train/test split and test.
 He also  wrap up the models in a certain function which can be simply called by the user.
 + Xinlin Zhang built and trained the Xgboost model collaborated with Shuyi Chen.
 The entire process is developed in Python including data prepossessing, train/test split, feature extraction(calculation of pairwise euclidean distances), hyperparameter tuning using gridsearch and model assessment.
++ Jasmin Flack completed the slides and presentation of the project.